-The National Black MBA Association is proud to announce that the 2014 LOT National Business Case Competition will return to The Ohio State University Fischer School of Business, June 20-22, 2014.
+The National Black MBA Association is proud to announce that the 2014 LOT National Business Case Competition will return to The Ohio State University Fisher School of Business, June 20-22, 2014.

 The Leaders of Tomorrow National Business Case Competition is a challenge like no other competition in the world.
 High school students analyze an MBA-level graduate school business case and present recommendations before panels of senior corporate executives and business school faculty.
 In the process, they must master advanced math, critical thinking, analytical, writing, research, and public speaking skills, and then present detailed financial projections and implementation plans.
 Judges are instructed to evaluate participants not as high school students, but with the same level of objectivity they would use when evaluating a graduate student or a potential professional consultant.
 Since 2002, the LOT National Business Case Competition has awarded more than $300,000 in scholarships and programming support.

 Greater Harrisburg - 1st place and recipients of $15,000 in scholarship winnings

 Houston - 2nd place and recipients of $10,000 in scholarship winnings

 Raleigh Durham - 3rd place and recipients of $5,000 in scholarship winnings

 Philadelphia - 5th place

 Through the Case Competition, these same students are exposed to NBMBAA mentors and coaches who work with them intensively for months.
 They are guaranteed the help and resources they need to thoroughly communicate the impact of their ideas.
 In the process, they develop the ability to draw connections between what they are learning in school and what it takes to be a successful leader and the discipline to set goals and achieve them.

 Most importantly, they develop the confidence that comes from believing you can